bussierem/Osmium/README.md

 ### Minimum Viable Product Features
 These are the features that, when complete, will represent what I consider to be a "barebones file explorer".
 This feature list will be sporadic in nature and varying in specificity - just things I think of as I code.
   - ~~Basic folder/file navigation~~
+    - Order items by folder (alphabetically), then by item (alphabetically)
   - ~~File/etc Menu~~
     - **NOTE:** Most of the menu options will not be implemented in the MVP
   - ~~"URL" path navigation bar~~